Calcutta Metropolitan Institute of Gerontology

 The Calcutta Metropolitan Institute of Gerontology (CMIG) is a non-profit, voluntary organisation involved in research, publication, training, and service programs in gerontology.
 It is located in Kolkata, India.
 It was established in 1988.

-The aims and objectives of CMIG are provide a meaningful life to the elderly and to integrate them with the mainstream of the society.
+The aims and objectives of the institute are to provide a meaningful life to the elderly and to integrate them with the mainstream of the society.

-The Calcutta Metropolitan Institute of Gerontology is a non-profit, secular organisation has designed and carefully evaluated number of programs for the elderly belonging to different Socio Economic Statuses.

 The institute offers a one-year postgraduate diploma course in Gerontology and Age Management, in collaboration with the University of Calcutta.